microsoft/VFSForGit/VnodeCacheDesign.md

 #### Size

-The hash table will be a fixed size that is some percent larger than the value of `desiredvnodes` (exact percentage is still TBD).
+The hash table will start with a size that is some percent larger than the value of `desiredvnodes` (exact percentage is still TBD).
+Expanding the size of the hash table could be costly, and its initial size should be large enough to make growing the hash table a rare occurrence.

 #### Hash Function